gecio/gecio.github.io/docs/_optimist/networking/vpnaas/index.en.md

 #### Using Horizon (GUI)

-Within your project, navigate to Network > VPN, select VPN Services and click Add VPN Service.
+Within your project, navigate to _Network → VPN_, select _VPN Services_ and click _Add VPN Service_.

 [![](attachments/horizon_create_vpn.png)](https://dashboard.optimist.innovo.cloud/project/vpn/)

-Give your VPN service a name, select your router and "Enable Admin State".
+Give your VPN service a name, select your router and _Enable Admin State_.
 A subnet is not needed as we will be using endpoint groups.
-Click Add.
+Click _Add_.

 [![](attachments/horizon_create_vpn_details.png)](https://dashboard.optimist.innovo.cloud/project/vpn/)